Your Active Lifestyle

 Why it Matters:

-Medical researchers around the world agree on the health benefits of an active lifestyle, such as reducing your risk of heart disease, anxiety and diabetes – but it doesn’t stop there.
-Each year, new research is published that shows even more benefits of maintaining a healthy lifestyle by staying active, eating right, and keeping a positive mental attitude.
-We call this a balance of physical, chemical and emotional stress.
+Medical researchers worldwide agree on the health benefits of an active lifestyle, such as reducing your risk of heart disease, anxiety, and diabetes – but it doesn’t stop there.
+New research is published each year showing even more benefits of maintaining a healthy lifestyle by staying active, eating right, and keeping a positive mental attitude.
+We call this a balance of physical, chemical, and emotional stress.
 As nice as it may seem, no one can reduce all the stress in their life, but by understanding this delicate balance, you can start taking practical steps towards having a great life experience.

-- Excessive or chronic physical, chemical, or emotional stress can throw off this delicate balance.
+Excessive or chronic physical, chemical, or emotional stress can reduce this delicate balance.

-- Chiropractic care has been shown to reduce stress in the neuromusculoskeletal system by way of a muscle spindle stretch response.
+Chiropractic care has been shown to reduce stress in the neuromusculoskeletal system through a muscle spindle stretch response.

 Information and education about how to live a healthy lifestyle are essential, but what counts is taking action.
-Just like learning how to do a push up won’t make you more fit, understanding how to be more healthy won’t make you more healthy until you start to create better health habits and work towards making healthier decisions each day.
+Just like learning how to do a push-up won’t make you more fit, understanding how to be healthier won’t make you more healthy until you start to create better health habits and work towards making healthier daily decisions.
 Need a little inspiration?
-Connect with our Facebook Page where we post daily health tips and motivating messages to keep you on track!
+Connect with our Facebook Page, where we post daily health tips and motivating messages to keep you on track!

-The effects of a single session of spinal manipulation on strength and cortical drive in athletes.
-European journal of Applied Physiology.
-2018 Changes in biochemical markers following spinal manipulation-a systematic review and metaanalysis.
+Science Source(s): The effects of a single session of spinal manipulation on strength and cortical drive in athletes.
+European Journal of Applied Physiology.
+2018 Changes in biochemical markers following spinal manipulation-a systematic review and meta-analysis.
 Musculoskeletal Science and Practice.
 2017